Salesforce raises AI prices as Agentforce gains traction but investor doubts persist

 Share

-Salesforce has announced it is raising prices for AI agent platforms, telling investors that customers will receive between three and ten times the value from their investment as the company introduces new charging models
+Salesforce has announced it will raise prices for its AI agent platforms, telling investors that customers will receive between three and ten times the value from their investment as the company introduces new AI charging models.
+Miguel Milano, Salesforce chief revenue officer, said the company is pursuing a sharp increase in Salesforce AI monetization from new contracts, claiming customers are getting substantially more value from their products

 1